dylancrter/goodgreek/README.md

 - Dylan Carter

 ## Purpose
-Web App for UGA fraternities/sororities to post their philanthropy events.
+Web App for UGA fraternities/sororities to post their philanthropy events and explore others' philanthropy events.

+## Stack
+We used a Java Springboot framework for the backend with a MySQL database connected for data storage.
+For the frontend we used React and Bootstrap.

 ## How to Run the Application